dockstore/dockstore-documentation/docs/getting-started/getting-started-with-services.rst

 .. figure:: /assets/images/docs/github-app-settings-page.png

 Here you can select whether to give access to all repositories or only select ones.
 If the organization you choose is intended to be just for services, we recommend choosing all repositories.
 Otherwise, it is probably more intuitive to select only certain repositories.
-Click save and you will be taken back to the my services page on Dockstore.
+Click save and you will be taken back to the "My Services" page on Dockstore.

-Under My services, you should now see the organization and the repositories you chose to keep track of in the unpublished page.
+Under "My Services", you should now see the organization and the repositories you chose to keep track of in the unpublished page.

 .. figure:: /assets/images/docs/my-services-filled.png